-Daith Piercing 101: Everything You Needed to Know
+Daith Piercing 101: Everything You Need to Know

 Welcome to our new series, Piercing 101.
 We're going to be bringing you the details, over the coming weeks, of every type of piercing you could want.
-By the end you'll know your tragus from your conch and you may have even been persuaded into taking the plunge.
+By the end, you'll know your tragus from your conch, and you may even be persuaded into taking the plunge.
 Because look at those jewellery-adorned ears—it's tempting right?

 BYRDIE UK: Okay, for starters, how do you pronounce "daith"?

-Peter Monckton: I have always pronounced it like "faith," but within the last four years, people have been pronouncing it "doth," which is apparently how Erik Dakota, who originally came up with the idea of piercing the crux of the helix (the anatomical area of the ear), pronounced it.
+Peter Monckton: I've always pronounced it like "faith," but within the last four years, people have been pronouncing it "doth," which is apparently how Erik Dakota, who originally came up with the idea of piercing the crux of the helix (the anatomical area of the ear), pronounced it.

 PM: For the piercer, it can take skill—it's maybe a little more fiddly whilst installing the jewellery—but it's not especially painful.